-Devon Garden Trust's Council of Management reviewed and published the Trust's strategy in 2018.
+Devon Garden Trust reviewed and published the Trust's strategy in 2018.
 This built on what had been achieved over the previous thirty years and sought to focus activity to make best use of the Trust’s resources to promote and protect Devon’s designed landscape heritage for future generations.
 Underlying the strategy is the aim of ensuring the charity’s ongoing good governance and financial management to deliver its charitable objectives.
-The Council of Management will keep the strategy under review and adjust according to circumstances.
+Trustees will keep the strategy under review and adjust according to circumstances.

 The Trust has five interdependent strategic objectives each with specific goals with detailed actions that vary from year to year.